-The Purpose: On the School Librarian Leadership blog (formerly Building a Culture of Collaboration blog) I share research and musings, news and views with the hopes of prompting critical thinking regarding coteaching and collaboration between school librarians, classroom teachers, specialists, school administrators, and others involved in future ready learning and teaching.
+The Purpose: On the School Librarian Leadership blog (formerly Building a Culture of Collaboration blog) I share research and musings, news and views with the hopes of prompting critical thinking regarding coteaching and collaboration between school librarians, classroom teachers, specialists, school administrators, and others involved in deeper learning and effective teaching.
 I am a staunch advocate for professional school librarians who use their leadership skills to create effective collaborative cultures of learning in their schools.
 In such cultures, school librarians co-lead with administrators, classroom teachers and specialists, students, and families in order to ensure students’ readiness for college, career, and community.

 The Premise: The National School Library Standards for Learners, School Librarians, and School Libraries (ALA 2018), the Common Core State Standards, various state- and national-level literacy initiatives, including Future Ready Librarians and The Lilead Project, and research in the fields of education and library science increasingly point to the efficacy of forming teaching teams and partnerships in order to provide vibrant learning environments and relevant curriculum to positively impact student learning outcomes.

 Blogger: Judi Moreillon, M.L.S., Ph.D.

 I am currently a literacies and libraries consultant.
 For thirteen years, I served as a school librarian at all three instructional levels.
 I have taught graduate students in library science since 1995.
 I served as a mentor for The Lilead Project.

 I am the editor of Core Values in School Librarianship: Responding with Commitment and Courage (Libraries Unlimited 2021) and the author of four professional books for school librarians and classroom teachers: Maximizing School Librarian Leadership: Building Connections for Learning and Advocacy (ALA 2018), Coteaching Reading Comprehension Strategies in Elementary School Libraries: Maximizing Your Impact (ALA 2013), a revision of Collaborative Strategies for Teaching Reading Comprehension: Maximizing Your Impact (ALA 2007), and Coteaching Reading Comprehension Strategies in Secondary School Libraries: Maximizing Your Impact (ALA 2012).
 I earned the American Library Association’s 2019 Scholastic Library Publishing Award.